sakho3600/mobile-ticket/README.md

 Qmatic mobile ticket solution is intended to issue e-tickets to the customers who are willing to go through the queue management solution by QMATIC.
 This is a web application that has been developed using Angular2 and the development environment of the project uses Angular-cli tools
 (https://github.com/angular/angular-cli).
-## Prerequisites
+## Prerequisite
-Angular-cli tools requires Node 4 or higher, together with NPM 3 or higher.
+Angular-cli tools requires Node 4, or higher, together with NPM 3, or higher.
-## Table of content
+## Table of contents
 - [Installation] ()
 - [Proxy to Backend] ()
 - [Running Unit Tests] ()